jup-ag/space-station/docs/3-limit-order/1-limit-order-api.md

       outputMint: outputMint.toString(),
       expiredAt: null, // new Date().valueOf() / 1000,
       base: base.publicKey.toString(),
-      // referralAccount and name are both optional
+      // referralAccount and name are both optional.
-      // provide both to get referral fees
+      // Please provide both to get referral fees.
-      // more details in the section below
+      // More details in the section below.
-      referralAccount: referral.publicKey.toString(),
+      // referralAccount: referralPublicKey,
-      referralName: "Referral Name"
+      // referralName: "Referral Name"
     })
   })
 ).json();

-const { tx } = transactions;
 ```

 **expiredAt** - Can be either null or Unix timestamp in seconds.